3 Most Common Ford Maverick Problems Reported by Real Owners

 A 2022 Ford Maverick | Ford

 Ford has issued six recalls for the 2022 Maverick pickup so far.
 The most recent recall relates to an unintended brake light illumination which could confuse drivers.
 Another recall is for the improper deployment of an airbag, which is the issue addressed in the above paragraph.
-This impacted 64,974 Maverick trucks.
+These Ford Maverick problems impacted 64,974 trucks.

 Drivers can use the Vehicle Identification Number (VIN) lookup tool to ensure no recalls on a particular car, truck, or SUV.
 If you have an issue, you can also report it to the NHTSA, as these other drivers have done.
 The National Highway Traffic Safety Administration still gave the 2022 Ford Maverick a four-star safety rating and high scores on its crashworthiness tests.